ZepseWolf/ZepseWolf/README.md

 # Project
-The is project is a portfolio for , See Kai Cong a full stack programmer.
+The is project is a portfolio for , See Kai Cong.

 # Installation process
 Will be coming soon ...